-Official notifications to the HSE which are copied to SHS under the terms of this circular should be clearly stated as such.
-Notification to SHS does not count as, or substitute for any other report.

-17 If a patient dies unexpectedly, the clinician in charge of the case should report the death immediately to the Procurator Fiscal.
+- Official notifications to the HSE which are copied to SHS under the terms of this circular should be clearly stated as such.
+Notification to SHS does not count as, or substitute for any other report. - If a patient dies unexpectedly, the clinician in charge of the case should report the death immediately to the Procurator Fiscal.
 Pending instructions from the Procurator Fiscal or his officer, any implicated product must not be interfered with in any way unless this is necessary for safety or to prevent the loss of samples or material evidence.
 Although the manufacturer of suspect equipment should be informed immediately, neither he nor his agent should be allowed to inspect the equipment or remove any part of it without the Procurator Fiscal's prior agreement.
 SHS may be required to impound implicated equipment on behalf of the Procurator Fiscal.

 As a result of regulations implementing EC directives, manufacturers of CE marked devices will be required by law to report to the UK Competent Authority (Medical Devices Agency) any serious incident (ie. death or injury) involving their products.
 The first directive applies to Active Implantable Medical Devices (for example, implantable cardiac pacemakers), and the UK regulations came into force on 1 January 1993.
 The second directive covers a much wider range of Medical Devices and the UK regulations came into force for a transitional period commencing on 1 January 1995 and became mandatory in June 1998.
-An EC directive on In-vitro Diagnostic Devices is under preparation and is not expected to be in force before 1997.
+The EC directive on In Vitro Diagnostic Devices 98/79/EC is implemented by the In Vitro Diagnostic Medical Devices Regulations 2000 (SI 1315).